 Because on a cultural level there is really a lot to see for a city of this size, and food wise there are some true gems to discover.

-I think the city is in the middle of a shift from traditional to more artsy, driven by several young entrepreneurs who are opening new businesses and a new policy to attract international artists to give the city more unique and distinctive look.
+I think the city is in the middle of a shift from traditional to more artsy, driven by several young entrepreneurs who are opening new businesses and a new policy to attract international artists to give the city a more unique and distinctive look.

 I am very curious what Mons will have in store the upcoming years!